SonaliRajaram/UniGenAI/README.md

 - **Exam-Date Based**: Input exam date and get day-wise breakdown
 - **Topic-Aware**: Organize topics by difficulty and prerequisites
 - **Time Allocation**: Balanced daily schedule with review sessions
-- **Progress Tracking**: Monitor completion percentage for each plan
 - **Adaptive Planning**: Adjust based on your progress

 **Features**: